User error: Acronyms and other names

 Terms like PEBMAC/PEBCAK or an ID10T error are often used by tech support operators and computer experts to describe a user error as a problem that is attributed to the user's ignorance instead of a software or hardware malfunction.
 These phrases are used as a humorous way to describe user errors.
 A highly popularized example of this is a user mistaking their CD-ROM tray for a cup holder, or a user looking for the "any key".
 However, any variety of stupidity or ignorance-induced problems can be described as user errors.

-PEBKAC/PEBCAK/PICNIC
+PEBKAC/POBCAK/PICNIC

-Phrases used by the tech savvy to mean that a problem is caused entirely by the fault of the user include PEBKAC (an acronym for "problem exists between keyboard and chair"), PEBCAK (an alternative, but similar, acronym for "problem exists between chair and keyboard"), POBCAK (a US government/military acronym for "problem occurs between chair and keyboard"), PICNIC ("problem in chair not in computer") and EBKAC ("Error between keyboard and chair").
+Phrases used by the tech savvy to mean that a problem is caused entirely by the fault of the user include PEBKAC (an acronym for "problem exists between keyboard and chair"), PEBCAK (an alternative, but similar, acronym for "problem exists between chair and keyboard"), POBCAK (a US government/military acronym for "problem occurs between chair and keyboard"), PICNIC ("problem in chair not in computer"), "cockpit error", and EBKAC ("Error between keyboard and chair").
 Another variant is PEBUAK (Problem Exists Between User and Keyboard).

 In 2006, Intel began running a number of PEBCAK web-based advertisements to promote its vPro platform.

 If the same sentiment wants to be conveyed without using an acronym, the phrase "chair to keyboard interface error" is often used.